Ee-Hsin/jordanstocks/README.md

 TODO tomorrow:

-1. Make the individual Blog Page presentable
-2. Add subscribing to newsletter from footer (just adds an email to a document (called newsletter subscribers) to a collection called newsletter)
+1. Add subscribing to newsletter from footer (just adds an email to a document (called newsletter subscribers) to a collection called newsletter)

 Additional: